What Is Transactional Email: Examples and Best Practices

 These confirmation emails often contain information that the recipient needs in order to do something else, or they contain information that confirms an action.
 Receiving a transactional email could be disputed, especially if it’s in the recipient‘s favor.
 For that reason, it’s so important that your business can register transactional emails, and legally prove they’ve been sent and delivered.

 We’ve all received a transactional email at some point, and we’ve all been thankful for it.
-It could be anything from confirming your flight booking, requesting a password reset, an alert about an abandoned shopping cart – whoops- or an address validation email for your new eEvidence account. 😎
+It could be anything from confirming your flight booking, requesting a password reset, an alert about an abandoned shopping cart – whoops- or an address validation email when you sign up for eEvidence. ?

 Whatever it is, it’s important to the recipient, and hopefully it’s a registered email for the company.

 These transactional mails have a high open-rate and give your brand an excellent opportunity to build a trusting relationship with the customer.
 They’re usually part of the service your company provides, hold legal weight, or are necessary for a customer’s journey with you.